#

 TS2307: Cannot find module './logo.svg' or its corresponding type declarations.

-To fix this, add a type declaration for the SVG assets, by creating a src/env.d.ts
+To fix this, add a type declaration for the SVG assets, by creating a src/env.d.ts file, and add the type declaration.

 declare module '*.svg' {